 For a list of SARA member States, please visit the NC-SARA website.
 Students residing in non-SARA states should consult their respective State of residence for further instruction for filing a complaint.

-To file a complaint with the Tennessee Higher Education Commission (THEC), complete the THEC Request for Complaint Review Form, or contact Julie Woodruff.
+To file a complaint with the Tennessee Higher Education Commission (THEC), complete the THEC Request for Complaint Review Form, or contact Ryan Arrington.

 Tennessee Higher Education Commission